IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 We set `ip_local` at the very beginning of `04_deployment.sh` to give time to `nfsserver`.
 We wait on `nfsserver_is_ready` after having done almost all configuration.

+## MicroScope installation (04_deployment.sh)

+Fisrt, we wrote a script `microscopeRelease.py` to create a tar archive `microcloud.tar.gz` with all necessary items to install MicroScope.
+Then, we import the latest version of this archive.
+Once, the archive is uncompressed, the script `install_microscope.sh` is used to create the databases, insert the data, and copy web code and scripts.

 ## TODO